Matching Impatient and Heterogeneous Demand and Supply: A matching policy for a model without holding costs

 The matching policies studied until now use the knowledge of the arrival rate parameters and the patience time distributions.
 This is because both policies use the information provided by the MP \eqref{eq:max_A_w_v3G} which naturally depends on the invariant queue-lengths.
 The latter uses the information of the arrival rate parameters and the patience time distributions.

-However, there is an insensitivity property on the fraction of reneging customers and workers.
-Table~\ref{table:fractionR1} shows the fraction of reneging customers and workers obtained by the simulations and the corresponding values calculated by the fluid model equations (denoted by $r_S^\star$ and $r_D^\star$) in a network with one demand and one supply node that makes every possible match.
-We observe that for exponential and gamma patience times the fraction of reneging customers and workers remains almost the same, which suggests an insensitivity property, similar to ones that appear in \cite{atar2019large} and \cite{puha2019scheduling}.
+However, there is an insensitivity property on the fraction of reneging \levi{agents}.
+Table~\ref{table:fractionR1} shows the fraction of reneging \levi{agents} obtained by the simulations and the corresponding values calculated by the fluid model equations (denoted by $r_S^\star \amy{:= \lambda^D - \min(\lambda^D,\lambda^S)}$ and $r_D^\star \amy{:= \lambda^S - \min(\lambda^D,\lambda^S})$) in a network with one demand and one supply node that makes every possible match.
+We observe that for exponential and gamma patience times the fraction of reneging \levi{agents} remains almost the same, which suggests an insensitivity property, similar to ones that appear in \cite{atar2019large} and \cite{puha2019scheduling}.

 In this section, we sacrifice the generality of the objective function \eqref{eq:Profit} to take advantage of the insensitivity property observed in Table~\ref{table:fractionR1}.
 If we set $c_j^D= c_k^S=0$ for each $j\in \bbJ$ and $k\in \bbK$, then \eqref{eq:Profit} becomes the cumulative matching value of the platform, and hence it is not affected by the number of customers/workers that renege.
 In other words, it is expected that the cumulative matching value is not affected by the patience time distribution due to the insensitivity property.
 This will allow us to propose a discrete review matching policy that does not use the arrival rate and patience time distributions information.